 The term “flexitarian” combines flexible and vegetarian.
 A flexitarian diet is mostly vegetarian, with meat included as something to enjoy once in a while.
 The premise of flexitarianism is that you can get the health benefits of a meat-free diet by eating vegetarian most of the time, while still allowing yourself a burger from time to time so you can avoid feeling deprived.

 The key to the flexitarian diet is to focus on plant-based proteins like beans, legumes, nuts, and seeds, rather than animal proteins, while also incorporating whole grains, fruits, vegetables, and dairy.
-There's no rule saying how often to eat meat while on the flexitarian diet.
-But research supports the idea of replacing even a little of the meat in your diet with plant-based proteins will benefit your heart while lowering your risk of death from other diseases like cancer.
+There’s no rule saying how often to eat meat while on the flexitarian diet.
+But research in JAMA Internal Medicine supports the idea of replacing even a little of the meat in your diet with plant-based proteins to benefit your heart while lowering your risk of death from other diseases like cancer.

 A typical day on the flexitarian diet: Breakfast: Oatmeal with fruit and nuts.
 Lunch: A whole-grain wrap filled with vegetables and chickpeas for lunch.
 Snack: Yogurt with berries and granola.
 Dinner: Vegetable-noodle soup with either white beans or chicken.

-Bottom line: This is a good plan for people who like the idea of vegetarianism but can't completely quit meat.
+Bottom line: This is a good heart healthy diet plan for people who like the idea of vegetarianism but can’t completely quit meat.

 Best: Nordic Diet